AOL.EXE Hoax

 Maybe.

 Have you even been in the same room with someone who is using AOL?
-If so, it's
+If so, it's possible you've been exposed to the virus yourself.

 Here's a self-test: